GabrielWelvaert/Realm-of-the-Mad-Gabe/README.md

 ## AoS vs SoA

-The ECS implementation uses an array-of-structures (AoS) layout, where each component is stored as a single object.
+This ECS implementation uses an array-of-structures (AoS) layout, where each component is stored as a single object.
 This is simple and works well when systems need all fields of a component.
 Some ECS designs use a struct-of-arrays (SoA) layout instead, where each field is stored in a separate array.
 This can improve performance by enabling better cache use and vectorization.

 AoS is simpler to work with, while SoA can be faster depending on the hardware and access patterns.

-Below is a visualization of both layouts for a component with three fields.
+Below is a visualization of both layouts for a component with three fields:

-### Array of Structures (AoS)
+### Array of Structures (AoS; what was used)
 ![AoS Code](./readmeimages/aos.png)
 ![AoS Memory](./readmeimages/aos.drawio.png)

-### Structure of Arrays (SoA)
+### Structure of Arrays (SoA; alternative design)
 ![SoA Code](./readmeimages/soa.png)
 ![SoA Memory](./readmeimages/soa.drawio.png)